Geometric Folding Algorithms:

 by Erik D. Demaine and Joseph O'Rourke |

 The book contains many open problems (see the Index under Open Problems, p.
 468).
 Inevitably, some will be resolved as time passes and before we can release a Second Edition.
-Here we will maintain a list of those Open Problems in the book which have been closed.
+Here we will maintain a list of those Open Problems in the book which either have been closed, or on which there has been reportable progress of which investigators should be aware.

 This problem was settled in a recent paper [4] that shows that D-forms have no creases but pita-forms may have one crease.
 A new open problem here is to determine whether or not a pita form might have no crease, as all examples have one.